 If you have been successfully breastfeeding your baby with the help of a nipple shield, it can feel scary to think about trying to nurse without it.

-While that is completely understandable, keep in mind that nipple shields are designed to be a short-term solution and with some effort – and the help of your lactation professional – you will be able to return to at-the-breast feeding.
+While that's completely understandable, keep in mind that nipple shields are designed to be a short-term solution, and with some effort – and the help of your lactation professional – you will be able to return to at-the-breast feeding.